ivelso/vision_master/README.md

 Separat computer
 $roslaunch vision vision.launch

-The library VISP and VISp_ROS must be installed on the separate computer.
+The library OpenCV, VISP and VISp_ROS must be installed on the separate computer.
+The communication to the arm is thru MoveIT library